tangentsoft/pidp8i/README.md

 last shutdown.

-On a real PDP-8 with core memory, however, the values in memory will persist for weeks without power and they aren’t zeroed on power-up.
+On a real PDP-8 with core memory, however, the values in memory will persist for weeks without power; core memory on a PDP-8 is not zeroed on power-up, unlike RAM on a modern computer.
 Since the CPU doesn’t start executing anything on power-up in a stock PDP-8 configuration, this means the user can toggle in a program/OS restart address with the switch register (SR), load it into the program counter (PC) with the Load Addr switch, then START the CPU to restart their program without having to reload it from tape or disk.

 There were also several power fail and restart options designed and made available for the PDP-8 series throughout its lifetime.
 One of these,